LCTIX | LCTRX | LCATX | Updated as of September 30th, 2023

 1 Morningstar Category: Intermediate Core-Plus Bond Category

-Performance is annualized trailing returns as of 2/28/2023 for the High Quality Floating Rate Fund for all Share Classes (ticker symbols: LCTIX, LCTRX); LCTIX & LCTRX are not subject to sales loads.
+Performance is annualized trailing returns as of 9/30/2023 for the Leader Capital High-Quality Income Fund for all Share Classes (ticker symbols: LCTIX, LCTRX); LCTIX & LCTRX are not subject to sales loads.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 Share prices and investment returns fluctuate and investor shares may be worth more or less than original cost upon redemption.
 To obtain performance as of the most recent month-end, please call 1-800-269-8810.

 |Size of Fund||$388.5 M|

 |Benchmark Index||BBG Barc U.S. Aggregate Index|

 |Asset Class||Fixed Income|

 |Open to New Investors||Yes|